heywaffleapp/blog/content/features/essentials.md

 - **Tasks**: to prioritize the most important tasks of the day.
 - **Event**: to add important events, appointments, or happenings.
 - **Quote**: to insert any quotes.
-- **Habits**: to track your habits throughout the week.
+- **Habits**: to track your habits throughout the days and week.
 - **Meals**: to plan your meals (breakfast, lunch, and dinner).
 - **Mood**: to express a mood with an emoji 🫡.
 - **Date**: to display the current date (day and month).
 - **Weather**: to display the current weather of a city.

 Twelve different widgets that allow us to create personalized and beautiful boards.
 This doesn't mean that we don't need any other types of widgets.
-We have a detailed roadmap of our widget production, and you can suggest new ones here.
+We have a detailed roadmap of our widget production, and you can suggest new ones on the "Share feedback" button inside the menu of the app.

 Our goal is for every widget to feel unique, useful, and clever.